 Concerns about the quality of an employee's work should be addressed to their supervisor.
 Local supervisors can assist with concerns related to thoroughness of investigations, timeliness of return phone calls, and other performance-related matters.
 Contact information for local supervisors can be found on the department's District and Post Directory.

 Occasionally, members of the public have questions or concerns about how or why the department operates or carries out its duties.
 Such questions or concerns may be submitted to the Contact MSP page.
 Our Webmaster will forward the submitted information to the appropriate commander or subject matter expert.

 Employee misconduct includes violations of the law, civil rights, or department policy.
-Complaints alleging that an individual or group of employees has engaged in misconduct will be reviewed by the Internal Affairs Unit.
+Complaints alleging that an individual or group of employees has engaged in misconduct will be reviewed by the Professional Standards Section.
 Depending on the nature of the complaint, allegations of misconduct will be investigated by Internal Affairs, a field investigator, or the employee's supervisor.
 During the investigation, the person making the compliant will be interviewed, as will witnesses and the employee.; Generally, investigations will be completed within 90 days, and the person making the complaint will be notified when the investigation is complete.

 Occasionally, the initial review by Internal Affairs indicates that an investigation is not warranted.
 In such cases, the person making the complaint will be notified.
 Complaints that will not be investigated by the department include those that do not allege a violation of department rules and those involving a difference of opinion about whether a ticket was properly issued.
 Although not all complaints will be formally investigated, the Professional Standards Section will work with department commanders and persons making complaints to address concerns raised.
 File a complaint of misconduct.